amalmohame/junior_year_projects/README.md

-College Projects
+Database Projects

-This repository contains all assignments and projects completed during 2017-2018 School Year
+This repository contains all of my Database assignments.